 Diluting essential oils with a carrier oil is extremely important!
 Some people prefer to use a fair bit of essential oils whereas I’m a bit more cautious with my dosage.

-Personally, I find, when it comes to essential oils, less is sometimes more.
-Which is why I always stick to this chart and only use a 1-3% dilution (occasionally 5%) rather than a 10% (mind, a 10% dilution is still acceptable for daily use.)
+Personally, I find, that when it comes to essential oils, less is sometimes more.
+This is why I always stick to this chart and only use a 0.5-2% dilution (0.5% is recommended for facial products) rather than a 5-10% (mind, a 10% dilution is technically still acceptable for daily use.)

 Most people don’t react to essential oils, however, it’s always best to test the oils on a tiny bit of skin first (for more information about safety, read this).
 Even if you’re not allergic to any oil, you may find that using a high amount causes some kind of reaction or irritation on your skin.